 Congratulations!

 We had reached the end of our walk.
 Kudos if you completed both hikes in one day.
-I am almost certain that this is a day you will remember for a long time.

 There are several options from here.